nycdepartmentoffinance/onboarding/project_setup_r.md

         cd C:/Users/BoydClaire/workspace_local
         ```

+        **Note:** if you want to work in one of the DOF shared drives (e.g. G or H) then you can use the /d command in the terminal to switch accordingly.
+For example, if you wanted to clone the repo into a folder called workspace in your H drive, you could do the following to navigate to that directory:

+        ```
+        cd /d H:/workspace
+        ```

     -   go to your repository on github and copy the .git url (press
         green button Code and then under HTTPS press the copy button for
         the "Clone using the web URL")